qinhankafka/cv-Project-scutev/README.md

 # cv-Project-scutev
 ## current progress

-The calibration algorithm for a single camera is implemented, and the following parts need to be improved
+The calibration algorithm for a single camera and camera pose estimation algorithm are implemented, and the following parts need to be improved

-*  File reading and writing.
+*  File reading .
 * Read the picture algorithm from the camera.
-* Multi-camera calibration.

 Dependencies